SeaWiFS

-SeaWIFS (Sea-Viewing Wide Field-of-View Sensor) was a satellite-borne sensor designed to collect global ocean biological data.
+SeaWiFS (Sea-Viewing Wide Field-of-View Sensor) was a satellite-borne sensor designed to collect global ocean biological data.
 Active from September 1997 to December 2010, its primary mission was to quantify chlorophyll produced by marine phytoplankton (microscopic plants).
+Many of the objectives have been continued with other projects, such as the Terra MODIS, Aqua MODIS, Sentinel-3, and PACE mission.

 Instrument

 SeaWiFS was the only scientific instrument on GeoEye's OrbView-2 (AKA SeaStar) satellite, and was a follow-on experiment to the Coastal Zone Color Scanner on Nimbus 7.
 Launched August 1, 1997 on an Orbital Sciences Pegasus small air-launched rocket, SeaWiFS began scientific operations on September 18, 1997 and stopped collecting data on December 11, 2010, far exceeding its designed operating period of 5 years.
-The sensor resolution is 1.1 km (LAC), 4.5 km (GAC).
+The sensor resolution is 1.1 km (LAC, "Local Area Coverage") and 4.5 km (GAC, "Global Area Coverage").
 The sensor recorded information in the following optical bands:

 The instrument was specifically designed to monitor ocean characteristics such as chlorophyll-a concentration and water clarity.
 It was able to tilt up to 20 degrees to avoid sunlight from the sea surface.
 This feature is important at equatorial latitudes where glint from sunlight often obscures water colour.
 SeaWiFS had used the Marine Optical Buoy for vicarious calibration.

 The SeaWiFS Mission is an industry/government partnership, with NASA's Ocean Biology Processing Group at Goddard Space Flight Center having responsibility for the data collection, processing, calibration, validation, archive and distribution.
 The current SeaWiFS Project manager is Gene Carl Feldman.